Exeter: Middle Ages

-Two years after the Norman conquest of England, Exeter rebelled against King William.
-Gytha Thorkelsdóttir, the mother of the slain King Harold, was living in the city at the time, and William promptly marched west and initiated a siege.
-After 18 days, William accepted the city's honourable surrender, swearing an oath not to harm the city or increase its ancient tribute.
-However, William quickly arranged for the building of Rougemont Castle to strengthen Norman control over the area.
-Properties owned by Saxon landlords were transferred into Norman hands and, on the death of Bishop Leofric in 1072, the Norman Osbern FitzOsbern was appointed his successor.

-In 1136, early in the Anarchy, Rougemont Castle was held against King Stephen by Baldwin de Redvers.
-Redvers submitted only after a three-month siege, not when the three wells in the castle ran dry, but only after the exhaustion of the large supplies of wine that the garrison was using for drinking, baking, cooking, and putting out fires set by the besiegers.
-During the siege, King Stephen built an earthen fortification at the site now known (erroneously) as Danes Castle.
+In 1068, Exeter was a stronghold of Anglo-Saxon resistance to the Norman Conquest as the residence of Gytha Thorkelsdóttir, the mother of the late Harold Godwinson.
+William the Conqueror's siege of the city ended in negotiation and generous terms for the defenders, although William had Rougemont Castle built to strengthen Norman control over the area.
+Saxon properties were transferred into Norman hands and, on the death of Bishop Leofric in 1072, the Norman Osbern FitzOsbern was appointed his successor.
+In 1136, early in the Anarchy, Rougemont Castle was held by Baldwin de Redvers for three months against Stephen of Blois, submitting only when supplies had been exhausted.
+During the siege, Stephen built an earthen fortification at the site now known (erroneously) as Danes Castle.